 I currently write a monthly blog for Employment Autism on issues such as disclosure, buddy schemes, guide for managers, having a portfolio career and coping with social issues in the workplace.

 In addition, I offer the following services to employers:

 Writing (handbooks, guides, blogs, articles)

 Talks (topics include: my experiences of the workplace, reasonable adjustments, mental health, my art projects and exhibitions, being diagnosed with autism as an adult, changing careers)

 Corporate art exhibitions and collections

-Diversity and Inclusion (D&I) work more generally
+Diversity, Equity and Inclusion (DE&I) work more generally

 Organisations I have worked with: